stalyn314/Thin_Section/README.md

 ## What are rock thin sections

-A thin section is a fine cut of a rock or mineral sample prepared in a laboratory with a standard thickness of approximately 25 − 30μm, which is analyzed with a petrographic microscope ( Raith, Raase, & Reinhardt, 2012).
+In petrography and optical mineralogy, a thin section is a fine slice of a rock or mineral sample (30 μm thick), prepared in a laboratory to be used with a petrographic microscope.

-These sections provide valuable information on the mineralogical composition, texture, type, and other characteristics of the rocks.
+Thin sections provide detailed information about the mineralogical composition of rocks.
+They are essential for analyzing textures, which aids in interpreting their formation and the processes that have affected their evolution.

+They are an indispensable tool for geologists, offering a window into the microscopic world of rocks and providing valuable information for research and understanding geological processes.

 ## Automatic description (Image Captioning)